How is the conversion charge calculated?

 Are there exceptions to a conversion charge?

-No. If a conversion is to Classes 5, 5m, 6 or 7, there is no conversion charge.
+No. If a conversion is to Undeveloped Land, Agricultural Forest, Productive Forest, or Other, there is no conversion charge.
 Future conversions are not relevant.

-No. The primary intent of the "Other" classification is to allow for residential homes of certain farm operator relatives to be built without incurring a conversion charge.
-The existing homes, whether classified "Residential" or "Other," are not subject to the conversion charge, and are valued at market value.
-If a property owner makes the request, the assessor may reclassify those properties as "Other."
-However, we suggest the assessor explain that there would be no impact to the market value analysis.
+No. The primary intent of the Other classification is to allow for residential homes of certain farm operator relatives to be built without incurring a conversion charge.
+The existing homes, whether classified as Residential or Other, are not subject to the conversion charge, and are valued at market value.
+If a property owner makes the request, the assessor may reclassify those properties as Other.
+However, we suggest the assessor explain there would be no impact to the market value analysis.

-A parcel was classified as nine acres "Agricultural" and one acre of land and buildings classified as "Other" on the January 1, 2017 assessment roll.
-The parcel had new construction during 2017.
-Three additional agricultural acres were converted to site acres, and the improvement's highest and best use changed to "Residential."
-The assessor did not discover the changes until after the 2018 assessment was completed.
-The 2018 taxes reflected the value of only the original "Other" site and improvements from 2017.
-For the January 1, 2019 assessment, the parcel was re-classified as "Residential," with a significantly higher improvement value.
-Does a Conversion charge apply?
+A parcel was classified as nine acres Agricultural and one acre of land and buildings classified as Other on the January 1, 2018 assessment roll.
+The parcel had new construction during 2018.
+Three additional agricultural acres were converted to site acres, and the improvement's highest and best use changed to Residential.
+The assessor did not discover the changes until after the 2019 assessment was completed.
+The 2019 taxes reflected the value of only the original Other site and improvements from 2018.
+For the January 1, 2020 assessment, the parcel was re-classified as Residential, with a significantly higher improvement value.
+Does a conversion charge apply?

 Yes.
 When a new construction assessment is missed on a parcel with an existing improvement assessment, the assessor can add the assessed value of the new construction to the following year's assessment roll as omitted property.
 The improvements must be obvious, tangible, defendable, and measurable.
 The new improvement value should be entered in a special section of the assessment roll for omitted property.
-Since the change in use from "Agricultural" to "Residential" is first reflected on the 2019 assessment roll, it is recommended that the conversion charge be issued after the Board of Review, allowing the property owner an opportunity to challenge the change in classification reflected on the roll.
-The conversion charge amount should be based on the year the actual change took place, in this case 2018 (which should have been when the residential classification was placed on the roll).
+Since the change in use from Agricultural to Residential is first reflected on the 2020 assessment roll, it is recommended that the conversion charge be issued after the BOR, allowing the property owner an opportunity to challenge the change in classification reflected on the roll.
+The conversion charge amount should be based on the year the actual change took place, in this case 2019 (which should have been when the Residential classification was placed on the roll).

 What should an assessor do when he/she discovers land was misclassified?

-The current use-value conversion charge is based on land used as "Agricultural," that has a change in use.
-In this instance, the use did not change (although the classification will).
+The current use-value conversion charge is based on land used as Agricultural, that has a change in use.
+In this instance, the use did not change (though the classification will).
 No conversion charge is due.

-- There is no conversion charge if the assessor determines the proper new classification is "Undeveloped"
+- There is no conversion charge if the assessor determines the proper new classification is Undeveloped Land

 The assessor must determine what the proper classification for the acreage would be if the land were still on the roll.
-If it would be "Undeveloped," "Forest" or "Other," no conversion charge is due, even though the use changed from the "Agricultural" classification.
+If it would be Undeveloped Land, Productive Forest, or Other, no conversion charge is due, even though the use changed from the Agricultural classification.
 There may also be instances where some of the acreage remains in agricultural use, and no conversion charge is due.

 What if I disagree with the property use's change in classification?

-You can appeal the assessor's classification regarding agricultural use and changes in use affecting the conversion charge by appealing to that year's Board of Review.
+You can appeal the assessor's classification regarding agricultural use and changes in use affecting the conversion charge by appealing to that year's BOR.

 When is the conversion charge due?